 - Target selection and evaluation.

 Exploration results to date by both Legend and Creasy Group have highlighted six priority prospects as shown on Figure 2.
-These include; magmatic nickel-copper sulphide style targets at Area D, Octagonal, Magnus and Crean and VMS style zinc-copper-silver targets at Shackleton and Worsley.
+These include; magmatic nickel-copper sulphide style targets at Mawson, Octagonal, Magnus and Crean and VMS style zinc-copper-silver targets at Shackleton and Worsley.
 Legend’s regional exploration programmes involving aircore drilling and moving loop electromagnetic surveys are ongoing and designed to systematically test targets identified from the aeromagnetic and gravity datasets.

 Follow up RC and diamond drill programmes will be undertaken as required.